|Site news | Site map | About this site | About the author | Testimonials | Mailbox | ADVERTISE! | DONATE!|

-Cruise missile is born in the midst of "Great terror"
+|Cruise missile is born in the midst of "Great terror"

-75 years ago, on January 29, 1939, a small winged rocket took to the sky at a test range near Moscow.
+On January 29, 1939, a small winged rocket took to the sky at a test range near Moscow.
 Code-named Vehicle 212, it brought Soviet rocket scientists closest to the development of an unmanned cruise missile.
 Vehicle 212 sported many elements of its future successors, first of all, a three-axis gyroscopic autopilot.
 The development of this rocket was also a backdrop for crucial debates among Soviet rocket pioneers and the missile's arrival on the launch pad coincided with the most horrific events in the Soviet history and in the life of Sergei Korolev, the founder of the Soviet space program.

-Above: Vehicle 212 and its takeoff sled.
+Vehicle 212 and its takeoff sled.

 Origin of Project 212